-In 2012 James was appointed by Governor Bob McDonnell to a four-year term on the governing board of Hampton Roads Transit (HRT), the regional public transit provider in Hampton Roads.
+Toscano is a gubernatorial appointee to the governing commission of Hampton Roads Transit (HRT), the regional public transit provider in Hampton Roads.
+He serves as commission Vice Chair.
 Before TCC, Toscano was Vice President of Public Affairs & Communications and Chief Communications Officer at HRT.
-At HRT, Toscano directed the public outreach activities of The Tide light rail system construction – one of the largest public works projects in the history of the region –– and directed the safety awareness marketing and communications campaigns.
-McDonnell previously appointed Toscano to the Public Transit Seat on the Virginia Board for People with Disabilities.
+At HRT, Toscano directed the public outreach activities of The Tide light rail system construction – the largest public works project in the history of the city of Norfolk – and directed the safety awareness marketing and communications campaigns.
+Toscano is also a former gubernatorial appointee to the Public Transit Seat on the Virginia Board for People with Disabilities.

-Named one of Inside Business magazine’s “Top 40 Under 40,” Toscano is active in the community and serves as a member of the board of directors of VisitNorfolk (the tourism bureau).
-Previously, he served on the Executive Committee of the Virginia Transit Association Board of Directors.
+Named one of Inside Business magazine’s “Top 40 Under 40,” Toscano is active in the community and serves as a member of the board of directors of VisitNorfolk (the tourism bureau) and previously on the executive committee of the Virginia Transit Association Board of Directors.

-Toscano is currently part of the Sorensen Institute Political Leaders Program, Class of 2012, at the University of Virginia.
+Toscano is pursuing a doctorate in law and policy from Northeastern University in Boston and his research focuses on citizen participation and democracy through social media and other digital communications.
 Toscano was offered entry to the London School of Economics to study policy before earning a master’s degree in public policy and management from the University of London.
 He holds a bachelor’s in communication from ODU.